luite/cardano-bench-utils/README.md

 cabal run localize-dependencies
 ```

+This uses the GHC version in the PATH to resolve the dependencies of
+the `cardano-node` executable.
+The package has been tested with GHC 9.6
+as the GHC version for `localize-dependencies`.

 Note: You may need to add more packages to the `excludedPackages` list
 in `localize-dependencies/Main.hs`, for example if the `cardano-node`
 repository adds more packages or if a new dependency cycle is introduced.
+You may also need to update `configs/include/default.project` to allow
+the solver to make a plan for all compiler versions.

 # Usage